I’m restoring my blog after that it was hacked. It will take me a while and some thoughts about my visual identity.

 As it’s made for humans, art is a social object: it has its own space, has its own time, and its existence depends critically on the perception of the subjects.
 “A sculpture that size can only be seen from Mars cannot be a work of art” (ref.
 Maurizio Ferraris).

 If you think to the art in terms of communication, you can define the similarities between the act of Storytelling and making art.

+Both forms of expressions first start from a pretext (the idea) and then define a text (structure) amending and redefining the pretext itself by giving a new view, that we can also call, new morality.
+Why this name?
 Let me do an example.
 If I use an old story to express a modern concept, my audience will not understand the goal behind, because it’s too far and old related to their lifestyle.
 So we need to “create” a new story based on the old one to adapt it to our time.

 Beyond this first point in common, there are others numerous points shown in the following graph:

 Each of the points expressed in the chart deserves a separate discussion, but to better define the situation, we are now going to develop the concept of structure, comparing the structure used in narrative to the structure of a visual work.

 Looking at the chart, you can recognize the cyclic structure of a narrative.
 The same you can apply to a visual work, switching from an ordinary world (reality) in an extraordinary world (utopia) and then finally return enriched to feel and know in an ordinary world, in reality.